betoGC/Nagual_MLFT/README.md

 to add into a central atom, the potential of a crytal field expressed as a finite multipole expansion of the 1/r operator.

+It is written in .f90 standard routines and use lapack standrad libraries.

 In such a way, the correct splitting and labeling for the term-symbols in the Russel-Saunders scheme is produced.